-- 258 We will extend consultation periods to allow for extra days where a bank holiday falls within a consultation period (on a day-for-day basis). - 259 Where a normal period of consultation would take in all or part of the Christmas/New Year holiday, the Easter holiday or the July/August summer holiday period in addition to bank holidays, extra days will be added to allow for this, up to a maximum of 14 calendar days over and above the statutory minimum. - 260 At its discretion, and only in the early, informal stages of DPD/SPD production, the Council may allow additional time for representations to be made in circumstances where there is a justifiable reason for not responding within the deadline. - 261 In accordance with the Code of Recommended Practice on Local Authority Publicity, we will not normally run consultations on planning documents in the six week period immediately before local council elections. ("Purdah").
+- 2.58 We will extend consultation periods to allow for extra days where a bank holiday falls within a consultation period (on a day-for-day basis). - 2.59 Where a normal period of consultation would take in all or part of the Christmas/New Year holiday, the Easter holiday or the July/August summer holiday period in addition to bank holidays, extra days will be added to allow for this, up to a maximum of 14 calendar days over and above the statutory minimum. - 2.60 At its discretion, and only in the early, informal stages of DPD/SPD production, the Council may allow additional time for representations to be made in circumstances where there is a justifiable reason for not responding within the deadline. - 2.61 In accordance with the Code of Recommended Practice on Local Authority Publicity, we will not normally run consultations on planning documents in the six-week period immediately before local council elections (pre-election period).